Gravitational wave imprints on spontaneous emission

-The above observation suggests that setting the evolution time to $t = 2m\pi/\omega$ optimizes the extraction of information about the GW based on photon number measurements.
-This is analogous to the optimal effective arm length in interferometric detectors~\cite{Maggiore2007}, which effectively determines the interaction time between light and the GW.
+The optimal evolution times are analogous to the optimal effective arm lengths (effectively determining the GW-light interaction time) in interferometric detectors~\cite{Maggiore2007}.
 In interferometers, this effective length is practically limited by the physical length of the arms and the quality of the mirrors used to enhance it.
 In contrast, in the present scheme, the evolution time is ultimately constrained by the lifetime of the atomic transition under consideration.
-Notably, for the narrow-linewidth transitions used in optical atomic clocks~\cite{Ludlow2015}, such as the $^1S_0\to {}^3P_0$ transition in $^{87}$Sr with a lifetime of approximately $100$ seconds, the available interaction time is generally much longer than that achievable in ground-based interferometers (typically $\sim 10^{-3}$ seconds for LIGO and Virgo).
+Notably, for the narrow-linewidth transitions used in optical atomic clocks~\cite{Ludlow2015}, such as the $^1S_0 \leftrightarrow {}^3P_0$ transition in $^{87}$Sr with a lifetime of approximately $100$ seconds~\cite{Dorscher2018, Muniz2021, Lu2024, Dolde2025}, the available interaction time is generally much longer than that achievable in ground-based interferometers (typically $\sim 10^{-3}$ seconds for LIGO and Virgo).
 This suggests that the predicted modifications to the atomic emission spectrum could be advantageous for detecting GWs at lower frequencies, which are beyond the reach of current ground-based interferometers.

-\textit{Discussion---}For the effect to be (in principle) detectable, the measurement-specific variance must be $\delta\mathcal{A}\lesssim \mathcal{A}$, which means $\sqrt{\mathcal{I}_\text{min}(t)}\gtrsim \mathcal{A}^{-1}$.
-This implies that the number $N$ of atoms required for detection must be $N\gtrsim(\mathcal{A}\omega_0/\omega)^{-2}$.
-Note that this number decreases with decreasing GW frequency.
-For the typical GW amplitude $\mathcal{A}\sim10^{-21}$, the resonant frequency of the atoms in the optical range $\omega_0\sim10^{14}$ Hz, and the GW frequency $\omega\sim10$ Hz (corresponding to the lower detection limit of ground-based interferometer detectors), the required number of atoms would be $N\sim10^{16}$.
-However, $\omega\sim10$ Hz is only the limit (imposed by various noise sources) for ground-based interferometer detectors, and GWs with much lower frequencies (and larger amplitudes) have been predicted theoretically~\cite{Gair2013}.